 The projection lamp is a consumable item that normally can last up to 2000-3000 hours with proper usage.
 To keep the lamp life as long as possible, you can do the following settings via the OSD menus.

-Setting Lamp Mode as Economic
+Setting Lamp Mode as Dual-Reliable

-Using Economic mode reduces system noise and power consumption.
-If the Economic mode is selected, the light output will be reduced and result in darker projected pictures.
+Compared to Dual-Brightest mode, using Dual-Reliable mode reduces system noise and power consumption.
+If the Dual-Reliable mode is selected, the light output for the individual lamp will be reduced.